bitcoin-tools/nodebuilder/.github/SECURITY.md

 # Security Policy

-This project stries to follow industry best practices to ensure a balance between a high level of security and user convenience.
+This project strives to follow industry best practices, ensuring a balance between a high level of security and user convenience.

 ## Supported Versions

 We are currently providing security updates for the following versions:

-- The most recent release version / tag
 - The latest commit on the `master` branch

-Please ensure you're running one of these versions to benefit from the most recent security updates.
+- The two most recent release versions / tags
+- Any release version / tag from the last 30 days

 ## Reporting a Vulnerability